azwarkoto/SVScanner/README.md

 Is a tool for scanning and massive exploits.
 Our tools target several open source cms.

 ---
-SVScanner adalah tool yang dibuat dengan bahasa pemrograman PHP oleh **Eka Syahwan** (radenvodka).
-Tool ini ditujukan untuk melakukan scanning vulnerability dan juga mengeksploitasi kerentanan pada target.
-Disebut massive karena kita bisa melakukan scan secara "besar-besaran".
-Kita bisa memasukkan ratusan bahkan jutaan list target sekaligus.
-Cocok dikombinasikan dengan tools reverse-ip.
+SVScanner is a tool made with the PHP programming language by **Eka Syahwan** (radenvodka).
+This tool is intended to scan vulnerabilities and also exploit the target vulnerabilities.
+It is called massive because we can scan it "massively".
+We can enter hundreds or even millions list of target at once.
+Suitable in combination with **reverse-ip** tools.

 ## Dependencies :
 - ```php-curl```